V3XAcod3r/Outer-VPN/README.md

 MIT License © [V3XA]

 🚨 Reminder
-This is still proxy-based simulation, not a real encrypted VPN tunnel.
-But it:
+This still is proxy-based a real encrypted VPN tunnel.

 Actually changes your IP for many apps